alanprado1/alanprado1/README.md

 Hi there, I'm Alan Prado 👋

-- 🎓 I'm a Cybersecuryt Student
+- 🎓 I'm a Cybersecurity Student
 - 🔭 I like building stuff
 - 🌱 I have a passion for continuous learning
 - 👨‍💻 Probably working on a home lab as you read this.